Spudley/plg_user_hibp/README.md

 * In the event that the API is broken or offline, the plugin will fail silently and allow the password to be used.
 * The API is generally very quick to respond, but it it is possible that there may be a delay in response, particularly in the scenario where the system gets a timeout from the API request.
-* A potential future improvement may be to log activity through this plugin.
-Obviously we wouldn't log any passwords, but it may be useful to see how often our users are getting rejected passwords.
-It may also be helpful to record any API request failures.
+* Potential future improvement is to issue warnings for passwords that are compromised, but are permitted via the 'Max Compromises' option.
+User would be allowed to have their password but would be warned that it may be insecure.

 License
 ----------------